severalnines/docs/user-guide/postgresql/performance.rst

 ..
 Note:: Red text means that the variable setting is different.
 In some cases that is acceptable (e.g., IP address of the node).

+.. _PostgreSQL - Performance - Advisors:

 Advisors
 ++++++++

-Lists of scheduled Advisors created in Developer Studio using `ClusterControl DSL <../../dsl.html>`_.
+Lists of scheduled Advisors created in Developer Studio using :ref:`ClusterControl DSL`.

 * **Expand all**
 	- Expands all advisors with detailed.